 Categories: Health Care, Medical, Social Services

-The position has the possibility to be extended for up to two additional years.
+The position has the possibility to be extended for an additional year.

 Diversity is a source of strength, creativity, and innovation for UW-Madison.
 We value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in teaching, research, outreach, and diversity as inextricably linked goals.

 The University of Wisconsin-Madison fulfills its public mission by creating a welcoming and inclusive community for people from every background - people who as students, faculty, and staff serve Wisconsin and the world.

 For more information on diversity and inclusion on campus, please visit: Diversity and Inclusion

 M.D., D.O. or international equivalent.Minimum Years and Type of Relevant Work Experience: